dpa99c/phonegap-launch-navigator/README.md

 https://github.com/dpa99c/phonegap-launch-navigator-example

 The above link is to an example Cordova 3 project which demonstrates usage of this plugin.
-The examples currently run on Android and iOS platforms (Windows Phone 8 example will be added when I have time).
+The examples currently run on Android, iOS, and Windows Phone 8.1 and Windows 8.1 (PC) platforms.

 ## Deprecated functions